Adolescent test or procedure preparation

 - Holding the hand of a calm parent (or someone else) during the procedure

-When possible, let your adolescent make some decisions, such as the time of day or the date the procedure is performed.
-The more control a person feels over a procedure, the less painful and anxiety-producing it is likely to be.
+When possible, let your teen make some decisions, such as deciding the time of day or the date of the procedure.
+The more control a person has over a procedure, the less painful and anxiety-producing it is likely to be.

-Allow your adolescent to participate in simple tasks.
-Encourage participation during the procedure, such as holding an instrument, if allowed.
+Allow your teen to participate in simple tasks during the procedure, such as holding an instrument, if allowed.

-Discuss potential risks.
-Adolescents commonly have elevated concerns about risks, particularly about any effects on appearance, mental function, and sexuality.
+Discuss possible risks.
+Teens are often concerned about risks, particularly about any effects on their appearance, mental function, and sexuality.
 Address these fears honestly and openly if at all possible.
-Provide information about any appearance changes or other possible side effects that may result from the test.
+Provide information about any appearance changes or other possible side effects the test may cause.

-Older adolescents may benefit from videos that demonstrate adolescents of the same age explaining and undergoing the procedure.
-Ask your health care provider if such films are available for your adolescent's viewing.
-It may also be helpful for your adolescent to discuss any concerns with peers who have successfully managed similar stressful situations.
-Ask your health care provider if they know any teens who are interested in peer counseling or if they can recommend a local support group.
+Older teens may benefit from videos that show adolescents of the same age explaining and through the procedure.
+Ask your health care provider if such videos are available for your teen to view.
+It may also be helpful for your adolescent to discuss any concerns with peers who have managed similar stressful procedures.
+Ask your provider if they know any teens who are interested in doing peer counseling, or if they can recommend a local support group.

 DURING THE PROCEDURE

-If the procedure is done at the hospital or your health care provider's office, ask if you can stay with your adolescent.
-However, if your adolescent does not want you to be there, it is best to honor this wish.
-Out of respect for your adolescent's growing need for privacy and independence, do not allow peers or siblings to view the procedure unless the adolescent asks them to be present.
+If the procedure is done at a hospital or your health care provider's office, ask if you can stay with your child.
+However, if your teen doesn't want you to be there, honor this wish.
+Out of respect for your adolescent's growing need for privacy and independence, don't allow peers or siblings to watch the procedure unless your teen asks them to be there.

-Avoid showing your anxiety.
-This will make your adolescent more upset and anxious.
-Research has suggested that children are more cooperative if their parents have taken measures (such as anxiety reducing acupuncture) to reduce their own anxiety.
+Do not show your own anxiety.
+Looking anxious will make your adolescent more upset and worried.
+Research suggests that children are more cooperative if their parents take measures to reduce their own anxiety.

-- Ask your health care provider to limit the number of strangers entering and leaving the room during the procedure, because this can raise anxiety.
+- Ask your provider to limit the number of strangers entering and leaving the room during the procedure.
+This can raise anxiety.

-- Assure your adolescent that his or her reactions are normal.
+- Assure your child that his or her reactions are normal.